xiaoxianyu-office/mm/skills/mechanics/runaigoalselector.md

 A list of AI Goals can be found [here](/Mobs/Custom-AI#ai-goal-selectors)
+More complex goals, such as a patrol with locations, may need to be inputted as a string, such as the below example.

 > **This is a no-target mechanic, and the affected entity will always be the caster**